mobitrendz/fastapi-backend-template/impl_steps.md

 - Ignore the deprecated warning as it is backward compatible.
 Now coverage will run with pytest command

-### Adding .env environment variables settings file
+### Create .env configuration file for storing environment variable

 - Install dependencies - We need pydantic settings package to enable .env file support.